Dr Sandra Taylor known as Sandie

 She has written articles on topics within Forensic Psychology for Psychology Review which is aimed at ‘A’ Level and A/S Psychology students.
 She has also written two chapters aimed at ‘A’ Level and A/S Psychology students.
 Dr Sandie Taylor has published articles in a number of different journals.
-She has published two books in the area of forensic psychology and criminology and is currently writing an academic textbook in collaboration with Professor Lance Workman on The Psychology of Social Development – due out late in 2017.
-As a second string to her bow, Sandie has also been involved in designing and delivering modules on developmental psychology for the last 17 years.
+She has published two texxtbooks in the area of forensic psychology and criminology and a textbook in collaboration with Professor Lance Workman on The Psychology of Human Social Development.
+As a second string to her bow, Sandie has also been involved in designing and delivering modules on developmental psychology for over 17 years.

 Currently a visiting lecturer teaching on the third year module – Forensic Psychology

-Taylor, S. and Workman, L. (in press).
-The Psychology of Social Development.
+Taylor, S. and Workman, L. (2018).
+The Psychology of Human Social Development.
 Abingdon: Routledge.